-Gantry girders or crane girders carry hand operated or electrically operated overhead cranes industrial buildings such as factories, workshops, steelworks, etc. to lift heavy materials, equipment, etc., and to take them from one location to the other, within the building.
+Gantry girders or crane girders carry hand-operated or electrically operated overhead cranes to industrial buildings such as factories, workshops, steelworks, etc. to lift heavy materials, equipment, etc., and to take them from one location to the other, within the building.

 The crane girder spans the bay of the shop.
 The trolley or crab, mounted on the crane girder can travel transversely along the crane girder.
 The trolley has four wheels.
 The crane girder has two wheels at each end and is capable of moving longitudinally on rails.

 - The gantry girders are unique in themselves

 - First, it is unique from the usual beams in buildings.
 It is laterally unsupported except at the columns.

 - Second, it is one of the very limited girders in the buildings that are subjected to impact.